petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-get-details.md

 ---
-title: Get standby pool for Azure Conatiner Instances details
+title: Get standby pool for Azure Container Instances details
 description: Learn how to get details about your standby pool for Azure Container Instances.
 author: mimckitt
 ms.author: mimckitt